ardwetha/a_rusty_http_server/README.md

 - Support for a basic website with certain file types
 - Only supports GET right now
 - Host Header gets resolve
   - They are part of the Path.
-The server looks for a directory corresponding to the Host requested in it's  working directory, be careful to include the port when using non default ports
+The server looks for a directory corresponding to the Host requested in it's  working directory, be careful to include the port when using non default ports, see the localhost:8080 example

 ## ToDo
 - Configuration for root directories of different hosts (make multiple Websites possible)